 Non-Violence as a Spiritual Practice This event has passed.
 Wednesday, March 23 from 7 – 8:30 pm ET Convert to your timezone here Register now for the free webinar… If you can’t attend this event live, all who register will receive a 48hr-active link to watch the recording.
 Non-Violence as a Spiritual Practice What is ahimsa?
 It is often translated as nonviolence, but it actually encompasses far more than simply avoiding harming others.
 Ahimsa is nonviolence in thought, word, and action.
 But what is the significance of this disposition in spiritual life?
 Why have a variety of spiritual traditions promoted ahimsa as a central virtue?
 And why have some of these same traditions also been used as justifications for violence at various points in human history?
 This seminar will explore the concept of ahimsa from the perspectives of a variety of traditions, as well as the fraught question of the relationship between violence, nonviolence, and the world’s spiritual traditions.
-In this talk, attendees will learn: How scholars tend to think and talk about religion, violence, and nonviolence.
-Some basics of the foundations of nonviolence in a variety of major spiritual traditions.
-The connection between nonviolent movements and spiritual visions of reality.
-That many traditions extend the virtue of nonviolence to all living beings, and not only humans, with attentiveness to such aspects of life as diet and care for the environment.
 Enter Your Details to Register: Once you have registered, you will be sent an email confirmation with information about how to view/attend the webinar.
 Please check your inbox and if it lands in “spam”, drag the email into your inbox to ensure you receive the emails you need to attend.
 For support, please reply to your confirmation email or contact firstname.lastname@example.org.
 Jeffery D. Long is the Carl W. Zeigler Professor of Religion, Philosophy, and Asian Studies at Elizabethtown College, in Pennsylvania, where he has taught since receiving his doctoral degree from the University of Chicago Divinity School in the year 2000.
 He is the author of several books, including Hinduism in America: A Convergence of Worlds (2020) and Jainism: An Introduction (2009), the editor of Perspectives on Reincarnation: Hindu, Christian, and Scientific (2019) and the co-editor of Nonviolence in the World’s Religions: A Concise Introduction (2021) and Beacons of Dharma: Spiritual Exemplars for the Modern World (2019).
 Dr. Long also edits the series Explorations in Indic Traditions: Ethical, Philosophical, and Theological for Lexington Books.
 He has spoken on nonviolence at many prestigious venues, including three talks presented at the United Nations.